avinash-dodda/Advanced-Machine-Learning/README.md

 * Train-test splitting
 * Build Linear model and residuals pattern
 * Build non-linear machine learning models and check out of sample performace for each model
-* Pick the best model
+* Pick the best model to predict house price